 About half a mile from this spot, on the other side of the road, is another site of some ancient building which also abounds in old tiles of the same kind and other debris.
 If I remember right, the place is called Pankuni-piddy.

-In 1980’s P. Ragupathy states that the area of a mound of considerable height, area is a mound of considerable height, one side facing the paddy-fields and part of the Upparu lagoon, (Tampanai Katal), and the other side facing the Varani-Kotikämam road.
+In 1980’s P. Ragupathy stated that the area of a mound of considerable height, the area is a mound of considerable height, one side facing the paddy fields and part of the Upparu lagoon, (Tampanai Katal), and the other side facing the Varani-Kotikämam road.

-This report is now over 40 years old and during the the Tamil Terrorist war which lasted for over 30 years, whether any remains can be found is doubtful.
-However the respective authorities should research on such places and preserve any ancient heritage for the future generations.
+This report is now over 40 years old and during the Tamil Terrorist war which lasted for over 30 years, whether any remains can be found is doubtful.
+However, the respective authorities should research such places and preserve any ancient heritage for future generations.

 References